As part of our response to COVID-19, we are increasing testing across the Gold Coast.

 Gold Coast residents and visitors can be tested for COVID-19 at our free clinics listed below.

 For a full list of testing locations, including private and drive through clinics please visit the Queensland Health COVID-19 Testing Page.

 Our COVID-19 Testing Centres offer free testing from 9am to 9pm seven days a week.

 |Dedicated respiratory clinics run by the Gold Coast Primary Health Network are also available.
 Some GPs also offer testing from their clinics.
 Find out more on Gold Coast Primary Health Network's website.|

 For more information about testing for coronavirus (COVID-19) in Queensland, visit the Queensland Health Website.

 Testing usually involves collecting a swab or swabs from the nose and throat.
 Staff collecting the swabs will be dressed in protective clothing during the process.

 Please ensure we have your up-to-date phone number, preferably a mobile number.
-Calls to mobile phones from Gold Coast Health will display as ‘No Caller ID’ and we are unable to leave your test results as a voice message or text.
+Calls to mobile phones from Gold Coast Health will display as ‘No Caller ID’ and we are unable to leave your test results as a voice message.